 Acquiring the data that will answer these questions shouldn’t be hard.

 Use a travel booking tool that will integrate with your expensing solution and will auto-generate reports to minimize the strain on employee time.
 Then use this data to identify trends and optimize your budget over time.
-You can identify what cities and trips need lower budgets, and which warrant higher spends, to increase fairness and get a handle on overall travel spend.
+You can identify what cities and trips need lower budgets, and which warrant higher spending, to increase fairness and get a handle on overall travel spend.

 6. Be transparent and offer incentives for staying on budget